SafetyDav3/stats-buddy/README.md

 Sign-up or login is required to use the application, once authenticated

 ## Contributing
-Alan Edelbeck, David Williams, Alex Kress, Michael McMahon
+Alan Edlegbeck, David Williams, Alex Kress, Michael McMahon

 ## Tests
 No tests are currently operational for this application.